European Ultimate Federation: European Championship Events

+European Ultimate Club Championship (EUCC)

-European Ultimate Championships Series (EUCS)
+Previously named European Ultimate Championship Series.

-Europe has been divided into five geographic regions : North, East, Central, West, South.
-Each nation (or group of nations if they are very small) may send a maximum number of qualified teams to its European Ultimate Club Regional (EUCR) tournament in all three divisions.
+Europe was divided into five geographic regions : North, East, Central, West, South.
+Each nation (or group of nations if they are very small) could send a maximum number of qualified teams to its European Ultimate Club Regional (EUCR) tournament in all three divisions.

 The ideal entry to an EUCR would be from a country’s nationals results.
-However a National Federation may also nominate its EUCR candidates.
-These teams compete at the EUCR´s to advance to the European Club Finals (EUCF).
+However a National Federation could also nominate its EUCR candidates.
+These teams competed at the EUCR´s to advance to the European Club Finals (EUCF).

 The EUCF is Europe's premier club competition and it is held annually.
 At the Finals there are currently 24 Men´s teams, 12 Women´s teams and 12 Mixed teams.
 Starting in Bruges 2020 the number of Women´s teams will be elevated to 16.

 On 13 November 2019, EUF announced that the 2020 EUCF would see the Women's division increased to 16 teams, keeping the size of the other divisions unchanged: Men - 24 teams; Mixed - 12 teams.

+Since the 2024 edition the championship is divided in a regular season, the European Ultimate Club Season and a post season tournament, the European Ultimate Championship Finals.